mtaku3/AutoMuteUs-Portable/README.md

 Note that this is not AmongUsCapture. this is its server side ✊

 ## Caution
-Binaries has been updated for newer AutoMuteUs Portable version.
-So that AutoMuteUs Portable under v2.0.0 doesn't work properly.
+I found a bug that AutoMuteUs Portable won't initialize Postgres database so that AutoMuteUs won't store player stats properly.

-Please use later than v2.1.0
+I fixed in v2.2.5.
+So please use later than v2.2.5.

+I recommend you to initialize your Postgres again.

 ## Installation Guide
 First of all, this supports only windows